-When we bring our first Phalaenopsis orchid home, and start to learn how to care for it properly, it quickly becomes a passion.
+When you bring home your first Phalaenopsis orchid, and start to learn how to care for it properly, it quickly becomes a passion.
 Soon having just one orchid has turned into having multiple orchids!
-There’s just something about these plants, that is almost addictive – we get bitten by the Phalaenopsis orchid bug!
+There’s just something about these plants, that is almost addictive – people get bitten by the Phalaenopsis orchid bug!
 (Rest assure, it’s not dangerous)

 As we care for our indoor orchids, every part of it becomes interesting; the watering, repotting, watching new leaves grow, watching new roots grow, watching a flower spike arise and develop into beautiful flowers!